Altair200333/GitMultiFetch/README.md

 This program shows if repositiories are up to date

-Just drag & drop folderes into the window
+Just drag & drop foldres into the window

 ## Examples